STRT-Official/Ketta-Official/README.md

 # Ketta ..Yet another virtual assistant

 Dear devlopers,
-              <p>This is a public beta version of this assistant, so you may face some bugs or problems.</p>
+              <p>This is a public stable release of this assistant, so you may face some bugs or problems.</p>

 # Installation